ChrisSannar/hearfulWebScraper/notes.md

 - Amazon temporarily allowed access to python bots, but eventually blocked us.
 That was fixed by setting a different user agent, however we'll have to changed it every now and then to prevent Amazon from figuring out we're using a bot
   * 'User-Agent': "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/83.0.4103.97 Safari/537.36"
 - Where can we fetch the actual review number?
 I don't see it on the main page, however I do match the 'global review count' on the review page.
 Also a note, I think a 'rating' is different from a 'review'.
+- The Mongo db information needs to be pullable from one location.
+For now there are three spots that need changing
+  * `db/docker-compose.yml`
+  * `init-mongo.js`
+  * `hearfulWebScraper/spiders/amazon_reviews_spider.py`

 ## Additional Notes